 Teacher-led activities during the timetabled day have harnessed the enthusiasm, experience and expertise of colleagues to offer such activities as survival, Eco-club, baking, Mind Lab, needlecraft, creative arts, storyboard and board games.
 Children have been able to choose a new activity each half term, allowing them to have a broad range of experiences.

-In the evening, Monday to Friday, between 6:30pm and 7:30pm the school operates an after-hours’ voluntary Clubs scheme.
+In the evening, Monday to Friday, the school operates an after-hours’ voluntary Clubs scheme.
 The cost of participation in clubs is £10 per term and this pays for an evening meal and participation in a range of pursuits designed to give the children opportunities to use the school’s excellent indoor and outdoor facilities.
-This includes the golf course, tennis court, sports hall, pitches, art room and woodlands, hockey, cross country running, extra art classes, maths extension classes or Lyceum (enrichment) sessions.
+This includes the golf course, tennis court, sports hall, pitches, art room and woodlands, hockey, cross country running, extra art classes, maths or extension classes.
 Ampleforth College also provides facilities for our use during this time and we can take children to the swimming pool or the dance studio.

 Weekend Activities for Boarders